with 42 games under our belts we had just one

 was all over.
 There was a massive release of pressure

-as Csabagyongye were jubilant in celebration.
+as Sparta were jubilant in celebration.
+They had

-commiserations to CIS Committee who had made it
+commiserations to Penethinaikos who had made it

-a superb Cup Final for the spectators to watch
+a superb Cup Final for the spectators to watch.

 send our congratulations to all the teams who